Decode. Discover. Transform

 A live demonstration will take place to take participant through the entire process from teeth segmentation to set up to the manufacturing of the clear aligner through 3D Printing, thermoforming and more.
 Participants will also be advised on indirect bracket bonding techniques.

-1400 - 1730Residents' Symposium at Faculty of Dentistry, National University Centre for Oral Health Singapore (NUCOHS)
+1400 - 1730Residents' Symposium at National University Centre for Oral Health Singapore (NUCOHS), National University of Singapore *FULLY REDEEMED*